Serenje Orphans Children's Home

-Here is (L) last year dressed in her school tracksuit.
-She gained entry this year into a Zambian boarding school because of her excellent exam results and continues to do well.
+Here is (L) dressed in her school tracksuit some years ago.
+She is now in a Zambian boarding school because of her excellent exam results and continues to do well.

 The young boy (M) joined the orphanage in 2005, and consistently excelled at school.

 (M) completed Grade 12 with distinctions in all his subjects.
-He gained a scholarship to study Computer Science at a Chinese University. and is now in his third year The remainder of his costs (flights etc.) are being met through the generosity of a ZOA family whose son had travelled on a school trip to the orphanage and met young (C).
+He gained a scholarship to study Computer Science at a Chinese University. and is now in his third year The remainder of his costs (flights etc.) are being met through the generosity of a ZOA family whose son had travelled on a school trip to SOCH and met young (M).